 If you search a specific hashtag first, you can see what other hashtags are trending at that particular time and incorporate them into your post too.

-Did you know that people can find Insta posts from their area through searching for a specific geo tag?
+Did you know that people can find Insta posts from their local area through searching for a specific geo tag?
 No?
 Well, get on it then, sister.

 However, your Stories are just another opportunity to get your content seen by your preferred audience.
 You can also use hashtags, user tagging and geotagging in your Stories to expand your reach. *Winking emoji*

 There are steps that you can take, even though it’s much more difficult than it used to be, to stick two fingers up at the algorithm and grow your profile slowly but surely.

-Yeah, don’t be one of those people.Those people cheat the system to grow inorganically at an exponential rate just for the numbers.
+Yeah, don’t be one of those people–those people cheat the system to grow inorganically at an exponential rate just for the numbers.
 Not cool.